Ben-Woolley/java-for-beginners/docs/lesson1.md

 ## Homework - Experiment with Operators
 * Switch, change, or use new operators in AnExampleProgram and see what happens.
-* Discover more arithmetic operators and try them out too.
-* Have a look at what other operators are available.
+* Have a look at what operators are available in Java (https://docs.oracle.com/javase/tutorial/java/nutsandbolts/opsummary.html).
 (Don’t worry too much about the terrifying sound ones, we barely use them ourselves.)
-* *Bonus: Discover how division works with integers*
+* *Bonus: Discover how division works with integers by writing your own program*

 ---
 Next Lesson: [Debugging and additional concepts](lesson2.md)